 - Supply chain: The first step in establishing transparency is through the supply chain.
 Moving toward complete supply chain visibility and transparency is inevitable.

 - Manufacturing: You must have visibility within your own operations as well.
 You will need detailed information about everything you do and make that available to regulators, consumers, and your food safety personnel.

 - Marketing: A successful transparency campaign can improve consumer satisfaction and result in increased revenues.
 It can help you eliminate brand-damaging problems like recalls by helping you avoid spoilage and prevent cross-contamination.

 We will discuss each of these areas—what is needed and how to achieve it—in more detail in future blogs.

 How can you achieve transparency in food manufacturing?

 Successful transparency in food manufacturing requires the right technology that can track your food product from the supplier, through manufacturing, and to the consumer.
 IWI Consulting Group offers enterprise resource planning (ERP) systems for food manufacturers.
-Sage X3 will allow you to achieve transparency in your food manufacturing business by streamlining tracking and making all of your information accessible to those who need it.
-With Sage X3, you will have real-time visibility of consumer preferences, easier ways to comply with government regulations and packaging requirements, and the ability to meet the unique needs of your distributors.
+Sage EM (formerly known as Sage X3) will allow you to achieve transparency in your food manufacturing business by streamlining tracking and making all of your information accessible to those who need it.
+With Sage EM (formerly known as Sage X3), you will have real-time visibility of consumer preferences, easier ways to comply with government regulations and packaging requirements, and the ability to meet the unique needs of your distributors.

 For more information on achieving transparency, download our free whitepaper, Improving Transparency in Food Manufacturing.
-Contact us for help in establishing transparency with Sage X3 in your food manufacturing business.
+Contact us for help in establishing transparency with Sage EM (formerly known as Sage X3) in your food manufacturing business.